burrelvannjr/no-snitching/README.md

 ## Prerequisites
 To run this script, you need Python installed on your system, along with the Selenium package and the appropriate WebDriver for your browser.
 Use a vpn, or some way to obfuscate your ip, otherwise have fun filling out a million captchas.
-I like nord :)
+I like nord :) they have a free trial

 If you see a captcha, press CTRL+C in the same terminal you ran Spam.py to stop the script.
 Switch your vpn server or change IPs and try again.